MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 These data collected from various locations, the different files have different formats.
 Some are compressed CSV (comma-separated values) can be opened using  pd.read_csv () method, while the data from IMDB is located in a SQLite database and can asscess them with pd.read_sql() method.

+## Data cleaning
+The second step in doing a project is to cleaning up datasets and making them operational.
+In fact, this step in acquiring and cleaning data is 80% of the work.
+In this way, dealing with messy data means dealing with missing values, inconsistent formatting, malformed records, or nonsensical outliers.